wabdevconsult/BATUTA/README.md

 - **Client**: client@batuta.fr / client123
 - **Supplier**: fournisseur@batuta.fr / fournisseur123

+When using these demo accounts, the frontend still performs a real `/auth/login` request.
+The backend (even in demo mode) responds with a signed JWT token which is required for authenticated API routes such as `/messages/unread` or `/personalization`.

 ## Deployment

 The application is ready for deployment to platforms like Netlify, Vercel, or Heroku.